Interactive versus non-interactive locally differentially private estimation: Two elbows for the quadratic functional: Sequentially interactive privacy protocols

 \subsection{Lower bounds}

-In this subsection we show that the rate of the sequentially interactive procedure introduced in Section~\ref{sec:SeqIntUpper} is indeed optimal.
-See Section~\ref{sec:App:SEQINTER} in the supplement for the proof of the following theorem.
+In this subsection we show that the rate of the sequentially interactive procedure introduced in Subsection~\ref{sec:SeqIntUpper} is indeed optimal.
+See Section~B.3 in the supplement \citep{Butucea22supp} for the proof of the following theorem.

 \begin{theorem} Fix $n\in\N$, $\alpha\in(0,\infty)$, $s\in(0,1)$, $p,q\in[1,\infty]$, $L>1, M\ge2$ and let the class $\bar\P_s^{pq}(L,M)$ be defined as in Theorem~\ref{interactiveUB}.
 Define $z_\alpha := e^{2\alpha}-e^{-2\alpha}$.
 Then, if $n z_\alpha^2\ge1$, there exists a constant $c>0$ not depending on $n$ and $\alpha$, such that